 Understanding Childhood Grief

 Grief is a normal reaction for children to the death of someone significant.
-When children experience the death of a person who has played a significant role in their life, it is normal for children to struggle, whether the relationship with that person was caring and loving, or contentious and difficult.
-The absence of a person takes time to fully accept and even then, children may continue to miss them in their own special way.
-In truth, children never “get over” a person’s death, but they can learn to live with the reality.
+Whatever the relationship or circumstances around the death, children will grieve the death of someone significant to them.
+The absence of a person can take time to fully accept and even then, children may continue to miss them in their own way.
 Grief is not a problem we are trying to fix for a child; it is an experience they are living.
-Mood changes or feelings of grief, even several years out from the event, are a common part of adapting to life without someone and to the changes that come with that person’s death.
-Children need adults to be patient with them as they adjust to these changes.
+Mood changes or feelings of grief, even several years out, are a common part of grieving the loss of their person.
+Children need adults to be patient with them as they grieve.

 References